jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes

+### 1.11.2

+- Update to add summaries for constructors members when the command "Add Summary For Entire Class" is executed.

 ### 1.11.1

 - Update to add summaries for more class members when the command "Add Summary For Entire Class" is executed.